plotly/plotly.github.io/_posts/2015-05-01-graph-with-multiple-axes-with-excel.md

 layout: two_column_layout
 title: How to Make a Graph with Multiple Axes with Excel
 subtitle: Plotly with Excel
-permalink: /how-to-make-a-graph-with-multiple-axes-with-excel
+permalink: /excel/graph-with-multiple-axes
 imageurl: /static/images/graph-with-multiple-axes-with-excel/thum-graph-with-multiple-axes-with-excel.png
 state: active
 tags: excel
-meta_description: make a graph with multiple axes with excel online
+meta_description: A tutorial on how to make a graph with multiple axes with Excel.
+Plotly is the easiest and fastest way to make and share graphs online.
 ---

 #How to Make a Graph with Multiple Axes with Excel